Are you looking for a way to make your upper body workout more challenging? Look no further than pull-ups and chin-ups.

 - Once your chin is above the bar, switch your grip so that the hand that was facing forward is now facing backward, and the hand that was facing backward is now facing forward.

-- Lower yourself down to the starting position with your new grip, and repeat the exercise with the opposite hand leading.
+- Lower yourself down to the starting position with your new grip.

-13. Negatives Chin-Up And Pull Ups
+13. Negatives Chin-Up And Pull-Ups

-In this variation, the individual uses a step or a partner to help them jump or lift themselves to the top position of the chin-up or pull up, and then slowly lower themselves down over a period of several seconds.
+In this variation, the individual uses a step or a partner to help them jump or lift themselves to the top position of the chin-up or pull-up and then slowly lower themselves down over a period of several seconds.

 14. Side to side pull up

-How To Do Archer Pull Ups
+How To Do It

-- Focus on keeping your elbows close to your body and repeat for desired number of repetitions.
+- Focus on keeping your elbows close to your body and repeat for the desired number of repetitions.

-15. Clapping Pull Ups
+15. Clapping Pull-Ups

 In this variation, the individual performs a pull-up and then quickly releases their hands from the bar, clapping them together before catching the bar again and lowering themselves down.